Common questions about New Home Building

 HOA= "Home Owners Association" Marrano's Patio Home communities usually have a HOA.
 What this means is the community has rules and regulations for the residence for what they can and cannot do.
 Most of the time the restrictions are put in place to maintain the integrity of the neighborhood.
 The residence of the HOA pay a monthly due to be part of the association, but it usually also includes landscape maintenance and snow removal.
 Often residence in an HOA community have what is called; "Condo Status", this means that they may pay less taxes than residence outside of the HOA neighborhood.

-Marrano has many locations throughout West New York in addition to building on your own lot.
+Marrano has many locations throughout West New York.